MOBO Awards

-The MOBO Awards (Music of Black Origin, also known as the MOBOs) are an annual British music award presentation honouring achievements in "music of black origin", including hip hop, grime, UK Drill, R&B, soul, reggae, jazz, gospel, and Bantu music.
+The MOBO Awards (Music of Black Origin, also known as the MOBOs) are an annual British music award presentation honouring achievements in "music of Black origin", including hip-hop, grime, UK Drill, R&B, soul, reggae, jazz, gospel, and Bantu music.

 The MOBO Awards were founded by Kanya King and Andy Ruffell.
 The first ever award was presented to Baby D, in the Best Dance Act category.
 The inaugural awards were broadcast by Carlton Television from London's Connaught Rooms.

 In 2009, the ceremony was held for the first time in Glasgow.
 Prior to that, it had been held in London.
 In 2011, the ceremony returned for a second time to Scotland.
 The awards then moved to Leeds for the first time in 2015 and returned there in 2017 before going on hiatus the following year.
 In 2020 it was confirmed it would be returning later that year, however for the first time ever it would be live streamed on YouTube.
 For the first time, Sheffield hosted in 2024 with Newcastle announced as the 2025 host city.
 In September 2025, Manchester was announced as next year's host city.

-Across its history, the MOBOs have been broadcast on Channel 4, BBC Television, ITV2, Channel 5 and BET before returning to the BBC in 2020.
+Across its history, the MOBOs have been broadcast on Channel 4, BBC Television (BBC One and later BBC Three), ITV2, Channel 5 and BET before returning to the BBC in 2020.

 Ceremonies

 The ceremony was first broadcast regionally on Carlton Television from 1996 to 1997, before airing nationwide on Channel 4 from 1998 until 2003.
 From 2004 to 2013, they were aired by the BBC; beginning in 2006, the show aired live on BBC Three, and highlights aired on BBC One.

 In 2014, the BBC dropped the MOBO Awards, and the ceremony moved to ITV under a three-year deal, airing on ITV2 with same-night highlights on ITV.

 In 2017, the ceremony moved to Channel 5 and BET.

 In 2018, the MOBO Organisation announced that the ceremony would take a one-year hiatus in order to plan a "bigger, revamped show" in 2019.
-However, the show did not materialise, with organisers now planning to hold the ceremony in 2020 instead; Kanya King stated that there would be "positive changes" to the show, and that they would be "returning with even more determination and energy to support and boost our culture wherever we can."
+However, the show was delayed, with organisers planning to hold the ceremony on 12 November 2020 instead; Kanya King stated that there would be "positive changes" to the show, and that they would be "returning with even more determination and energy to support and boost our culture wherever we can."

+Amazon Music was announced as Official Digital Music Streaming Partner for the 2026 ceremony in March, revealing that the ceremony would be livestreamed on the Amazon Music UK Twitch channel.